 Special customs procedure was not applicable to the following foreign goods:

 goods subject to compliant inspection procedure, excluding radio electronic appliances and high-frequency devices of non-military nature, encryption (cryptographic) tools, and goods subject to state sanitary and epidemiological supervision included in the 2nd section of the consolidated list.

 Requirements for placing of goods under a special customs procedure were:

 provision of customs authorities with a written confirmation of the Competition Organizer including the information on the intended purpose of foreign goods;

-the goods could have been placed under the customs procedure for not more than 6 months following the end of the Competition.
+the goods should have been placed under the customs procedure for no more than 6 months following the end of the Competition.

-When declaring and placing goods under a special customs procedure, as well as the reexport customs procedure, the declarant or customs representative (broker) could use transportation (carriage), commercial and (or) other documents as the Goods declaration.
+When declaring and placing goods under a special customs procedure, as well as the re-export customs procedure, the declarant or customs representative (broker) could use transportation (carriage), commercial and (or) other documents as a goods declaration.
 A list of goods was also required.

 Other aspects and requirements for placing goods under a special customs procedure were set forth in the published resolutions of the Council of the Eurasian Economic Union.

 On the whole, the adoption of these regulatory legal acts by the Eurasian Economic Commission enabled importing foreign goods to Russia required for organizing and holding the Competition without paying customs duties and taxes and guaranteeing optimal conditions for importing foreign goods by members of delegations, teams, WorldSkills International Association, partners, and other suppliers, media representatives, and other accredited individuals.

 In order to fulfill the Government’s guarantees, the next regulatory act was adopted – Resolution of the Government of the Russian Federation No.703 of 3 June 2019“On Relief of Customs Duties for Customs Operations Related to the Release of Goods, and Relief of the Obligation to Pay Customs Duties and Taxes with Respect to Foreign Goods Intended for the Preparation and Holding of the 45th WorldSkills Competition in Kazan”.